RinaldoBenaccetta/isidom/src/doc/introduction.md

-## What is Isi ?
+### What is Isidomdom ?
-Isi is a browser side Javascript library, for helping to easily and intuitively manipulate the DOM with minification efficiency of bundled apps.

-The first goal of isi is to maximise minification of vanilla DOM manipulation, and also ease of use.
+The first goal of Isidom is to maximise minification of vanilla DOM manipulation.
-Isi should replace method, chained methods and values for optimisation of minification.
+Isidom should replace method, chained methods and values for optimisation of minification.
-Isi should stay simple and light.
-For lightweight, no errors should be thrown by isi, nor validation for input types.
+Isidom should stay simple and light.
+For lightweight, no errors should be thrown by Isidom, nor validation for input types.

 Example code with vanilla Javascript :
 ```javascript